unrealwork/atsd-use-cases/BaltimorePolice/README.md

 ### Weapon of Homicides

-The City of Baltimore includes figures that consider the weapon used in the commission of recorded homicides, to query the SQL Console about this information, the following syntax is used:
+The City of Baltimore includes figures that consider the weapon used in the commission of recorded homicides, to query the SQL Console about this information, this syntax is used:

 ```sql